23 Foods That Help Lower High Blood Pressure

+Again, foods that lower blood pressure are usually high in potassium and similar nutrients.
 Famously rich in blood pressure-lowering potassium, one banana contains about 420 milligrams, or 11 percent of the 4,700 milligrams the American Heart Association recommends people consume daily.
 Surprisingly, however, many veggies are actually higher in potassium than these popular fruits.
 A cup of Swiss chard boasts 960 milligrams, a cup of cooked white beans has nearly 1,200 milligrams, and a whole avocado has 975 milligrams.

 Foods that lower blood pressure and taste great?
 Dark chocolate is at the top of the list.
 This bittersweet food is rich in antioxidants called flavanols, which make blood vessels more elastic, according to Prevention.com.
 Stick to an ounce or less a day and make sure it contains at least 70 percent cocoa.

 Sprinkling ground flaxseed over your meals can make a big impact on your blood pressure readings.
 In a 2013 study published in the journal Hypertension, participants with high blood pressure and peripheral artery disease ate 30 grams (about an ounce) of milled flaxseed daily.
 After six months, their systolic blood pressure (the top number) went down by 15 mm Hg, on average, and their diastolic blood pressure (the bottom number) dropped by 7 mm Hg.